mfkiwl/rk-open-docs/NVM/Rockchip_Developer_Guide_Secure_Boot_Application_Note_EN.md

 1. First, follow the above steps to burn signed firmware.
 If the machine can start normally，the signature process is correct.
 Then OTP can be programed.

 2. The signature tool uses version of SecureBootTool V1.9 or more.
 Open the config.ini file in the tools directory.
-Find "sign_flag="，set"sign_flag=0x20"(bit 5 set 1) which enable write OTP in RKloader.
+Find "sign_flag="，set"sign_flag=0x20"(bit 5 set 1) which enable write OTP in RKMiniLoader.
 Save config.ini file.
-Reopen SecureBootTool.exe to sign firmware or RKLoader.
+Reopen SecureBootTool.exe to sign firmware or RKMiniLoader.

 ![6-6 SecureBootTool](Rockchip_Developer_Guide_Secure_Boot_Application_Note/6-6-SecureBootTool.png)